-What happens when you realize the reality of your first 9-5 falls short of your expectations?
+What happens when you realize the reality of your first 9 to 5 falls short of your expectations?

 This was the predicament I found myself in after six months of tweaking my resume and rewriting cover letters post-grad.
-I spent the greater part of undergrad working a part-time sales position, and after three years of working nights and weekends, the allure of a 9-5 held a high esteem in my head.
+I spent the greater part of undergrad working a part-time sales position, and after three years of working nights and weekends, the allure of a 9 to 5 held a high esteem in my head.
 Isn't this what being an adult was all about?

 I'd gotten the degree and now the job, but months into the new role, the happiness hadn't clicked.
 I started to question my decisions.
 What do you do when you get what you asked for and it's not enough?

 I knew I had two choices.
 I could either complain or dedicate that same energy to finding the silver lining.
 I went with option two and found ways to make the not-so-perfect job feel worth it.
 Here's what I did:

 A common issue with entry-level jobs is feeling like the work doesn't align with your passions.
 Millenials are commonly termed the entitled generation and that's not completely false.
 When you spend four years working towards a degree, then enter a role that doesn't use the skills you cultivated, feeling underwhelmed is warranted.
 It's important to find ways to continue to harvest these skills.
 Use your free time after work to volunteer somewhere that needs your skills.
 You don't have to limit working in your passion to your day job.

 While a 5 to 9 is just as important as your 9 to 5, it's wise to take the time to get to know the people on your team.
 The work you're doing now many not seem like much but you can find an entirely new career path from a single conversation.
 Take a minute to learn the different roles your team members have and ask about everyone's professional background.
 Networking plays a big role when looking to get a foot in the door but it doesn't stop there.
 Keep that elevator pitch ready even while you're well into a role.